Lustrum-o-rama

 Stochastische Texte

 Theo Lutz creates "Stochastische Texte" using the Zuse Z2 electronic mainframe in 1959.
+See the digital and interactive version of "Stochastische Texte" on this page.

 1960-1965